64 Pages Posted: 16 Mar 2012 Last revised: 31 Dec 2015

-Business bankruptcies commonly involve asset sales and mergers, treated here under the term “business combination transactions.”
-Those business combination transactions may present antitrust concerns, because they “tend to create a monopoly” in the affected marketplace.
-This paper’s contribution is to study the unexplored tension between bankruptcy law, which favors business combination transactions as value-maximizing propositions, and antitrust law, which disfavors combinations leading to excessive concentrations of economic power in a given marketplace.
+Modern business bankruptcies commonly involve mergers and acquisitions pursued as “fire sales.”
+The bankruptcy forum and the unique incentives bankruptcy creates allow those acquisitions to take place with reduced constituent involvement and regulatory oversight.
+Those fire sale transactions may present antitrust concerns where they lead to undue concentration in the relevant marketplace.
+This Article studies the poorly explored tension between bankruptcy law, which favors mergers and acquisitions as value maximizing propositions and creates opportunity for fire sales, and antitrust law, which disfavors combinations leading to undue concentrations of economic power.
 The tension is substantial and manifests both as a matter of substantive law and as a matter of procedures used to implement that law.
-This paper reveals conflicts between bankruptcy and antitrust and argues that the optimal resolution of those conflicts will favor antitrust goals, which under the current scheme are too frequently subordinated to bankruptcy policies.
-It then offers several suggestions for possible reform.
+This paper reveals conflicts between bankruptcy and antitrust and argues that the optimal resolution of those conflicts is to correct for the current subordination of antitrust goals to bankruptcy policies.
+The Article then offers suggestions for reform.

 Huffman, Max, Worlds Colliding: Competition Policy and Bankruptcy Asset Sales (November 30, 2015).
 Villanova Law Review, Vol. 60, No. 5, p.
 839, 2015; Indiana University Robert H. McKinney School of Law Research Paper No. 2013-17.
 Available at SSRN: https://ssrn.com/abstract=2022191 or http://dx.doi.org/10.2139/ssrn.2022191